 Jon is a professor at New York University’s Stern School of Business.
 He is also author of the New York Times bestseller, The Righteous Mind: Why Good People are Divided by Politics and Religion, and co-author ofThe Coddling of the American Mind.
 With Skenazy, he co-authored The Fragile Generation, which has garnered over 2,000,000 views.
 Haidt is also founder of Heterodox Academy, a nonprofit dedicated to ensuring viewpoint diversity on campus.
 A graduate of Yale and the University of Pennsylvania, he has given four TED talks.
 He lives in New York with his wife and two children.

 Peter is a research professor of psychology at Boston College.
-He is author of Psychology (Worth Publishers), an introductory college textbook used at universities around the country, now in its 7th edition.
+He is author of Psychology, an introductory college textbook used at universities around the country, now in its 7th edition.
 He is also author of Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life.
 His popular TED talk discusses the same issues.
-Gray is also author of the Psychology Today blog Free to Learn.
-He did his undergraduate study at Columbia University and earned a Ph.D. in biological sciences at Rockefeller University.
-Gray's research publications span a wide range.
-Although generally known as an evolutionary psychologist, he has conducted and published research in neuroendocrinology, animal behavior, developmental psychology, anthropology, and education.
-He is most well known for his research concerned with children's natural ways of learning and the role of play in children’s development.
-He lives outside of Boston with his wife and lectures internationally.
+A graduate of Columbia and Rockefeller Universities, he is best known for his research on the role of play in children’s development.
+He lives outside of Boston with his wife, and lectures internationally.